-Worldwide the band has sold over a 100 million records, giving them a whopping 25 golden records.
-With the song I Was Made For Loving from the Dynasty album KISS got themselves a number one hit around the globe.
+Worldwide, the band has sold over a 100 million records, giving them a whopping 25 golden records.
+With the song I Was Made For Loving from the Dynasty album, KISS got themselves a number one hit around the globe.
 In 2014, the band was honoured in the Rock & Roll Hall Of Fame.
-This event didn’t come easy for the band and they are very grateful to their large group of fans, called the KISS Army who made this possible.
+This event didn’t come easy for the band, and they are very grateful to their large group of fans, called the KISS Army, who made this possible.

-Current band members Paul Stanley, Gene Simmons, Tommy Thayer and Eric Singer are currently touring their KISSWorld tour.
-The tour returns to Europe after 2 years of absence and it is already a success with several sold out concerts.
+Current band members Paul Stanley, Gene Simmons, Tommy Thayer and Eric Singer are currently touring their KISSWorld Tour.
+The tour returns to Europe after 2 years of absence, and it is already a success, with several sold out concerts.
 After being absent for 7 years the band came back to Glasgow where I saw them.

-The opening act isn’t completely unknown to KISS fans, because the lead vocalist is Evan Stanley, the son of Paul.
+The opening act isn’t completely unknown to KISS fans.
+The lead vocalist is Evan Stanley, the son of Paul.
 The Dives is a new band, which is based around power pop.
 Influences of The Beatles are noticeable and in Glasgow they play their first ever Arena show.
 Promoting their debut EP Everybody’s Talking.
-The band is new and you can see that in the performance.
+The band is new, and you can see that in the performance.
 The music is good and with just a few more shows the experience of big crowds will make the live performance even better.
 The Dives do their best and the crowd enjoys their effort, music and show.
 They played Make It Like The Movies, Man Oh Mandy and a few other songs and covers.

 All right Glasgow

 The start of the show went quick, but for a minute the band paused and paid tribute to the victims of the Manchester Arena attack just a week before.
-After a quick monologue the band went into a minute silence.
+After a quick monologue, the band went into a minute silence.

 Our thoughts and prayers are with the families and friends of those affected and all the people of Manchester at this difficult time.
 We are with you and you are in our prayers. – KISS

-The lights went out after Flaming Youth and it was time for the bass solo of Gene, better known as the Demon.
+The lights went out after Flaming Youth, and it was time for the bass solo of Gene, better known as the Demon.
 His solo is famous for the blood spitting and flying up to the roof.
 The stage is covered with smoke and after shouting “Oh Yeah” Gene started his signature song God Of Thunder (1976).
 Crazy Crazy Nights (1987) was a true sing-a-long and from there we went to War Machine (1982), Say Yeah (2009) and Psycho Circus (1998) in which Paul went flying over the crowd to go to his rotating platform.

 Rock all night

 With Paul still being on the rotating platform started the intro of Black Diamond, one of the self-entitled album from 1974.
 With Eric Singer on vocals, Paul made his way back to join Gene and Tommy for Black Diamond and let all the space for Eric to shine.
-The end of the song went straight to the beginning of the final song of the main set: Rock ‘n’ Roll All Nite (1975) accompanied with a lot of fireworks, confetti and lots of dancing.
-With Singer’s drum kit rising above the arena and Gene and Tommy making a spin around the arena with mobile cranes it was time for Paul to smash his guitar.
+The end of the song went straight to the beginning of the final song of the main set: Rock ‘n’ Roll All Nite (1975) accompanied by a lot of fireworks, confetti and lots of dancing.
+With Singer’s drum kit rising above the arena and Gene and Tommy making a spin around the arena with mobile cranes, it was time for Paul to smash his guitar.
 The cheering of the crowd was overwhelming and bringing the show to an ultimate fireworks climax.

 While the song God Gave Rock N’ Roll To You II played in the arena, I was reflecting on a great show.
 The band was on fire tonight.
-In all fairness Paul Stanley doesn’t hit all the notes like he used to do.
-But times changed and it still is a pleasure to see him do what he does.
+In all fairness, Paul Stanley doesn’t hit all the notes like he used to do.
+But times changed, and it still is a pleasure to see him do what he does.
 His moves, interaction with the crowd and showmanship is still on point and that makes him still the absolute Starchild.
-Tommy and Eric are great within the band, vocally and musically they fit in and they give a good vibe to the music.
-For the rest of the show was full of explosions, spitting blood and fire and it was everything you can expect from KISS.
+Tommy and Eric are great within the band, vocally, and musically they fit in, and they give a good vibe to the music.
+For the rest of the show was full of explosions, spitting blood and fire, and it was everything you can expect from KISS.
 They still are the Hottest Band In The World.